datastax/release-notes/DSE_5.1_Release_Notes.md

  * Apache Spark™ 2.0.2.43&ast;
  * Apache TinkerPop™ 3.2.11-20210716-faea8d16
  * Apache Tomcat® 8.5.75
- * DSE Java Driver 1.8.3-dse+20201217
+ * DSE Java Driver 1.8.3-dse+20201217 (DSE *internal-only* version)
-   * :warning: **NOTE**: This is an *internal-only* version.
-If you're developing applications, please refer to the [Java Driver docmentation](https://docs.datastax.com/en/driver-matrix/doc/java-drivers.html) to choose an appropriate version.
  * Netty 4.0.54.1.dse
  * Spark JobServer 0.6.2.241&ast;

+**NOTE**: above-listed DSE Java Driver is an _internal-version_ only.
+If you're developing applications, please refer to the [Java Driver documentation](https://docs.datastax.com/en/driver-matrix/doc/java-drivers.html) to choose an appropriate version.

 ## 5.1.32 DSE Core
 * Implemented ability to replace the THREE consistency level with an ALL_BUT_ONE consistency level.
 (DSP-22366)